Naval Weapons Industrial Reserve Plant, Dallas: History as a Military Facility

 The T-6 Texan plane was originally developed on the Naval Weapons Industrial Reserve in Dallas Texas.
 It was used to train the Royal Air Force and U.S Armed Forces.

-The Naval Weapons Industrial Reserve Plant, Dallas was originally named Plancor No.25 in 1941.
+The Naval Weapons Industrial Reserve Plant, Dallas was originally named Plancor No.25, more commonly known as North American Aviation Dallas at Grand Prairie, in 1941.
 During its times of operation, they have supported World War II and Cold War warfighters with innovative armaments, space exploration program with NASA, and the Department of Defense acquisition enterprise.
 The plant itself consisted of about 85 federal buildings that stretched over 153 acres of land in Dallas and Grand Prairie, Texas.

-From August 1941 to August 1945, North American Aviation leased the government owned contractor-operated plant and produced 30,000 aircraft for the Navy and Army.
-The T-6 Texan was a single engine aircraft and the first aircraft manufactured on the reserve plant that was primarily used to train pilots in the U.S armed forces and Royal Air Force for over 30 years.
-The T-6 has a variety of names during its time of operation.
-The U.S Army Air Corps and Air Force referred to the plane as the AT-6 while the U.S Navy, the SNJ, and British Commonwealth air forces called it the Harvard.
-In 1948, the plane was re-designated as the T-6 Texan and a total of 15,495 aircraft were built.
-Today, the T-6 Texan is used for airshow demonstrations and static displays and remains a popular historical warbird aircraft.
+On Sept.
+28, 1940, North American broke ground on the new plant; it was dedicated on April 7, 1941.
+From August 1941 to August 1945, North American Aviation Dallas leased the government owned contractor-operated plant and produced three aircraft in support of World War II: the North American T-6 Texan, the North American P-51 Mustang and the Consolidated B-24 Liberator bomber.
+During this period the plant produced 12,967 Texas trainers, 4,790 Mustangs, and 966 Liberator bombers.
+The plant "was the first of the emergency expansion facilities financed by the United States government, making it the prototype example of such a facility" and in terms of units, produced more aircraft than any other wartime factory.
+In addition to the plant, housing was needed for the thousands moving to Grand Prairie to work at the plant, so the federal government built Avion Village, a $1 million housing development of 300 homes in Grand Prairie.
+The plant was significant in transforming the city of Dallas into an industrial center.

+Post World War II from about 1946 to 1960 the facility was used by Texas Engineering and Manufacturing Company (Temco Aircraft) and Chance Vought Aviation.